nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     * 1e1.
 App shows an error message to tell the user that the given person is not assigned to the given event.
       Use case ends.

+**Use Case: UC12 - Assign Event to Person**

+**MSS:**
+1. User requests to assign an event to a person by providing an event name or an event index, and a person name or a person index.
+2. App assigns the specified event to the specified person.
+   Use case ends.

+**Extensions:**
+* 1a.
+The given event name does not match any of the existing events.
+    * 1a1.
+App shows an error message to tell the user that the given event name does not exist.
+      Use case ends.
+* 1b.
+The given event index does not exist, i.e., there are only 3 events in the displayed list, but the user inputs an index of 4.
+    * 1b1.
+App shows an error message to tell the user that the given event index is invalid.
+      Use case ends.
+* 1c.
+The given person name does not match any of the existing persons.
+    * 1c1.
+App shows an error message to tell the user that the given person name does not exist.
+      Use case ends.
+* 1d.
+The given person index does not exist, i.e., there are only 3 persons in the displayed list, but the user inputs an index of 4.
+    * 1d1.
+App shows an error message to tell the user that the given person index is invalid.
+      Use case ends.
+* 1e.
+The given person is already assigned to the given event.
+    * 1e1.
+App shows an error message to tell the user that the given person is already assigned to the given event.
+      Use case ends.

+**Use Case: UC13 - Export Contacts**

+**MSS:**
+1. User requests to export contacts.
+2. App retrieves the list of contacts.
+3. App prepares the export file.
+4. App saves the contact information to the file.
+5. App displays a success message confirming the export.
+   Use case ends.

+**Extensions:**
+* 1a.
+An error occurs while preparing or saving the file.
+    * 1a1.
+App displays an error message indicating the export failed.
+      Use case ends.

+**Use Case: UC14 - Import Contacts from CSV**

+**MSS:**
+1. User requests to import contacts by providing a file name.
+2. App checks if the specified file exists.
+3. App checks if the file format is correct.
+4. App reads the contacts from the file.
+5. App adds the contacts to the address book.
+6. App displays a success message confirming the import of contacts.
+   Use case ends.

+**Extensions:**
+* 2a.
+The specified file does not exist.
+    * 2a1.
+App displays an error message indicating that the file does not exist.
+      Use case ends.
+* 3a.
+The file format is incorrect (e.g., missing or incorrect headers, wrong file extension).
+    * 3a1.
+App displays an error message indicating that the file format is incorrect.
+      Use case ends.
+* 4a.
+An error occurs while reading the file.
+    * 4a1.
+App displays an error message indicating there was an issue reading the file.
+      Use case ends.

 ---

 ### Non-Functional Requirements